Analysis | Americans are moving west — but also toward cities

 As the country expanded to the west, so did the country’s population center.
-Even after every state was filled in between the Atlantic and Pacific Oceans, the population center kept shifting west and south as Americans moved to the Sun Belt.
+Even after every state was filled in between the Atlantic and Pacific oceans, the population center kept shifting west and south as Americans moved to the Sun Belt.
 And so it was that on Tuesday the Census Bureau revealed a new average population center in southern Missouri.

-The Bureau made a nice little map, in fact, showing the progression of the population center since the country’s founding.
+The Bureau made a nice little map showing the progression of the population center since the country’s founding.

-It turns out, though, that the Bureau also releases population-center data for each state, something I didn’t realize.
-For each census since 1880 (or since the state joined the union), the Bureau has done the same calculation.
+It turns out, though, that the bureau also releases population-center data for each state, something I didn’t realize.
+For each census since 1880 (or since the state joined the union), the bureau has done the same calculation.
 And it reveals a very different pattern of movement.

-Here’s what those shifts look like in the continental U.S. The circles indicate where the population centers are now; the lines show the path it took.
+Here’s what those shifts look like in the continental United States.
+The circles indicate where the population centers are now; the lines show the path it took.

 In some states, there hasn’t been much movement.
 In others, there’s been a lot.
 But there’s a pattern that emerges.
 If we simplify the movement from the first population center to the most recent, that pattern may become more obvious.